ayushpai/ReelDish-Web/tos.md

 ---

 ### 8. Contact
-If you have questions about these Terms, contact us at: support@reeldish.app
+If you have questions about these Terms, contact us at: neuralgorithmic@gmail.com

 ---